snyk-community/sdr-bootstrap-prepack/README.md

 **Note:**  Structor should be installed in global scope, otherwise you will not be able to clone this repo in folder because folder will not be empty in case structor installed there.

-After Stuctor successfully started open the address `http://localhost:2222/structor` in your browser.
+After Stuctor successfully started open this address `http://localhost:2222/structor` in your browser.

 **Note:** If you prefer to run Structor on another port use command option where port is specified: `structor -p 4000`